PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{lstlisting} \

 ### Requests
-Requests onto the server were made according to the HTTP protocol, with a token included in the Authorization header to authenticate a user on the backend.
-Data is transmitted using JSON objects in the request body, as well as the GeoJSON format in the special case of geofence communication.
-(See GeoJSON chapter).
+Requests onto the server are made according to the HTTP protocol, with a token included in the Authorization header to authenticate a user on the backend.
+Data is transmitted using JSON objects in the request body, as well as the GeoJSON format in the special case of geofence communication (see GeoJSON chapter).

 To avoid a constant repetition of boilerplate code inside each controller, ASP.NET Core middleware is used to authenticate the user using the token provided in each request.
 Figure 2.4 is a sequence diagram showing the communication between the front- and backend applications.